Video Phone (song): Background and composition

-"Video Phone" was written by Beyoncé Knowles, Shondrae Crawford, Sean Garrett and Lady Gaga in the remixed version.
+"Video Phone" was written by Beyoncé Knowles, Shondrae Crawford, Sean Garrett, Angela Beyincé and Lady Gaga in the remixed version.
 It was produced by Bangladesh, The Pen and Knowles.
 Initially, "Video Phone" was sent to US urban contemporary radios on September 22, 2009.
-The release was later recalled and in October 2009, Life & Style reported that Knowles and pop singer Lady Gaga were collaborating for a remixed version of the song.
+In October 2009, Life & Style reported that Knowles and pop singer Lady Gaga were collaborating for a remixed version of the song.
 The remixed version featured both Knowles and Lady Gaga trading verses with one another.
 The remixed version of the song that features Lady Gaga was included on the 2009 deluxe edition of I Am...
 Sasha Fierce.

 Musically, "Video Phone" is a crunk song.
-According to the sheet music published at Sheetmusicplus.com by Hal Leonard Corporation, the song is set in the time signature of common time, with a moderate groove tempo of 79 beats per minute and in the key of Eb minor.
+According to the sheet music published at Sheetmusicplus.com by Hal Leonard Corporation, the song is set in the time signature of common time, with a moderate groove tempo of 79 beats per minute and in the key of E♭ minor.
 It consists of simple lyrics, with hidden innuendos, and is backed by thin-spread beats; Knowles and Gaga uttering gasps and groans while singing the song.
 Chris Willman from Yahoo! said that the lyrics are a "celebration of Skype sex and putting on a solo show, on camera, for a guy you just met at the club."

 The female protagonist sings how she will dance for a man, while he is filming her with his videophone, this being illustrated in the line, "Press 'record' and I'll let you film me", and "You want me naked?
 If you like this position you can tape it".
 According to James Reed of The Boston Globe the lines "What?
 You want me naked/ If you likin' this position, you can tape it" are sung with an accent which was "part Long Island, part Barbados".
 Michaelangelo Matos of The A.V.
 Club commented that "Video Phone" is very similar to Missy Elliott's songs.
 Rolling Stone's Christian Hoard and The Washington Post's J. Freedom du Lac found similarities between "Video Phone" and the songs by rock band Nine Inch Nails.
 San Francisco Chronicle's Aidin Vaziri noted that the song sounded like it was swiped from Björk.